 Learner Information Boards

-The Literacy Council York-Simcoe does research on their local community referral services and transition partners.
-They post the information on a learner information board which is located right where the learners enter their doors.
-This way the learners (and practitioners) can easily access the information whenever it is needed.
+The Literacy Council York-Simcoe conducts research on their local community referral services and transition partners.
+They post the information on a learner information board which is located where the learners enter their agency doors.
+This way, learners (and practitioners) can easily access the information whenever it is needed.
 Also, as learners see the information every time they come in, it becomes less foreign and intimidating.

 Visits and “Field Trips”

 For the PTP Adult Learning and Employment Programs, “getting out” was the answer.
 Several years ago, they made the decision to focus some of their professional development on improving staff knowledge of next-step destinations and support services for learners.
 PTP visited a number of schools (for example, Emery, Yorkdale, and Burnhamthorpe Adult Learning Centres run by the Toronto District School Board) and trainers (for example, The Ability Learning Network, The YMCA’s and the Daily Bread’s food services programs) to learn about admissions, programs, etc. Some of their most important learning was gained through visits to service providers.
 PTP practitioners aren’t the only ones who go visiting.
 PTP takes learners on field trips to visit other service providers and especially to transition partner programs.
 And, of course, PTP reciprocates by inviting and welcoming the service providers back for visits at the PTP sites.

 As part of the Exploring Learner Pathways: Visualizing the Learning Journey project, MTML (Metro Toronto Movement for Literacy) launched the OKLearn.ca website.
 According to their Project Background information: